5G-ERA/docs/Middleware/configuration/installation/infrastructure/Edge/readme.md

 Microk8s is the minimal Kubernetes installation that can be used on the local computer.
 It will be used to run the Middleware.

 Although this guide provides installation instructions for the `microk8s`, any Kubernetes distribution like `minikube` or `kind` can be used.
 The installation instructions will differ and some configuration parts may differ in case of the deployment in a public cloud environment like AWS EKS or Azure AKS.
+We recomend using version 1.27 or 1.28 for microk8s.

 #### 2.1 `microk8s` can be installed with the following command: